Category theory for scientists (Old version): A brief history of category theory

 \section{A brief history of category theory}

 The paradigm shift brought on by Einstein's theory of relativity brought on the realization that there is no single perspective from which to view the world.
 There is no background framework that we need to find; there are infinitely many different frameworks and perspectives, and the real power lies in being able to translate between them.
-It is in this historical context that category theory got its start. \footnote{The following history of category theory is far too brief, and it may leave out important contributions or credit some with what should more aptly be credited to others.
-If you happen to know of such an error, please \href{mailto:dspivak@gmail.com}{\text contact the author}.}
+It is in this historical context that category theory got its start. \footnote{The following history of category theory is far too brief, and perhaps reflects more of the author's aesthetic than any kind of objective truth, whatever that may mean.
+Here are some much better references: \cite{Kro}, \cite{Mar1}, \cite{LM}.}

 Category theory was invented in the early 1940s by Samuel Eilenberg and Saunders Mac Lane.
 It was specifically designed to bridge what may appear to be two quite different fields: topology and algebra.
 Topology is the study of abstract shapes such as 7-dimensional spheres; algebra is the study of abstract equations such as $y^2z=x^3-xz^2$.
 People had already created important and useful links (e.g. cohomology theory) between these fields, but Eilenberg and Mac Lane needed to precisely compare different links with one another.
 To do so they first needed to boil down and extract the fundamental nature of these two fields.
-But the result was a structure that fit not only topology and algebra, but many other mathematical disciplines as well.
+But the ideas they worked out amounted to a framework that fit not only topology and algebra, but many other mathematical disciplines as well.

 At first category theory was little more than a deeply clarifying language for existing difficult mathematical ideas.
 However, in 1957 Alexander Grothendieck used category theory to build new mathematical machinery (new cohomology theories) that granted unprecedented insight into the behavior of algebraic equations.
 Since that time, categories have been built specifically to zoom in on particular features of mathematical subjects and study them with a level of acuity that is simply unavailable elsewhere.